Nanofus/novel.js/DOCUMENTATION.md

 - `style` - The scene's style.
 Adds a html class that can be styled in `skin.css` to give different looks to different scenes.
 - `inventoryHidden` - If defined and set to true, the inventory is not shown in this scene.
 - `choicesHidden` - If defined and set to true, the choices in this scene are hidden from the user.
 Keyboard input still works.
+- `saveButtonsHidden` - If defined and set to true, the save buttons are hidden from the user.
 - `changeInventory` - Change the current inventory.
 Takes an index.
 The default inventory is `0`.
 This is parsed before any other item-related commands, so they affect the new inventory.
 - `addItem` - Add items to the player's inventory upon entering the scene.
 - `removeItem` - Remove items from the player's inventory upon entering the scene.